 We use the word love to express many different feelings.
 To love tango is to be fascinated by and addicted to the dance.
 To love a country is to feel deeply attached to the country.
 To love a child is to adore and pamper the child.
 To love a friend is to feel close and appreciative to that friend.
 To love someone with superior character, intelligence, talent or physical attributes is to hold great respect, admiration and reverence for that person.
 To love someone of the opposite gender is to be sexually attracted to that person.

 None of the above alone completely expresses the true meaning of love.
-True love is a combination of all these feelings.
-It is the deepest appreciation, attraction, attachment, admiration, adoration, veneration and affection for someone for whom you are willing to give up everything including yourself.
+True love is an intense combination of all these feelings.
+It is the deepest appreciation, attraction, admiration, adoration, veneration, affection and attachment for someone for whom one is willing to give up everything.
 True love is altruist.
 It has no ego and pride.
 It is selfless, kind, generous and patient.
-It trusts, surrenders, devotes, obeys, gives, supports, yields, tolerates, endures, forgives and protects - just like the way we are treated in tango.
-Love, like tango, is a relationship in which each partner must do his/her best in order to bring out the best of the other.
-The synergy of love will cease if the interactions stop; therefore, it should not be taken for granted, as tango attests.
+It trusts, devotes, surrenders, obeys, gives, supports, yields, accommodates, tolerates, endures, forgives and protects, just like how a mother cares for her children and ideally how two tango partners treat each other in order to enjoy each other and work as a team.